yiisoft/yii2/docs/guide/input-tabular-input.md

 ### Combining Update, Create and Delete on one page

 To combine create, update, delete on one page, We can do the following step.
 * Create your controller action.

 You can use other name like `actionCreateOrUpdate()` or anyting else.
 First, we load original data.
 In posting request, we compare original data and posting data.
-For original data that not posted, we delete it.
+For original data that posted again, update it.
+For original data that not posted, delete it.
+For new data, created it.
 ```php
 public function actionCreate()
 {